brycie-boy/The_Cosmos/Prometheus Rising Chapter 6. The Time-Binding Semantic Circuit.md

 - Highlight(pink) - Location 1098
 There is thus a cross-over which makes for a left-right polarity in both brain-functioning and hand-functioning, each being a reverse mirror image of the other:

+- Highlight(pink) - Location 1099

+- Highlight(pink) - Location 1100
+This double (and reversed) right-left polarity places us neurologically in three-dimensional space.
+Rearranging our diagram and adding the third circuit, we can illustrate the mind-field as follows:

+- Highlight(pink) - Location 1102

+- Highlight(pink) - Location 1104
+This is “Euclidean” space.
+It is obvious, in this context, why Euclidean space was the first kind of space discovered by mathematicians, and by artists, and why it still seems “natural” to us; why some have great difficulty in imagining the non-Euclidean kinds of space used in modern physics.